Requesting accommodation

 1. Did you bring your need for accommodation to the attention of your employer, service provider, or landlord with the following details?

-• Why you need accommodation: For example, because of your disability, religious belief, pregnancy, or family status.
+• Why you need accommodation: for example, because of your disability, religious belief, pregnancy, or family status.

-• Supporting evidence or documents: For example, a written statement from a doctor/health care provider or a statement about specific religious practices.
+• Supporting evidence or documents: for example, a written statement from a doctor/health care provider or a statement about specific religious practices.
 If you have a mental or physical disability that needs accommodation, you often need to provide documentation from medical professionals, but you do not need to disclose a specific diagnosis to your employer.

-Medical information explaining your functional limitations and necessary accommodation: For example, medical information that you cannot lift more than 20 pounds for the next three months.
+• Medical information explaining your functional limitations and necessary accommodation: for example, medical information that you cannot lift more than 20 pounds for the next three months.
 To learn more, refer to the Obtaining and responding to medical information in the workplace: A summary for employees information sheet.

 • Suggestions for appropriate accommodation measures